kulaphongj/cnn_lung_diseases/README.md

 # CNNs for Lung Diseases Classification
-Applying CNNs with Ling Diseases based on the paper.
+Applying CNNs with Lung Diseases based on the paper.

 Reference:
 LungNet22: A Fine-Tuned Model for Multiclass Classification and Prediction of Lung Disease Using X-ray Images